ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 First, add the `levels` key to the YAML file.
 This key will contain list of dictionaries - one per level.
 Each level must have its `id` defined.
-Furthermore, the level can contain a key called `inherits_from` which contains a level ID.
-If a level is selected, all controls belonging to level within `inherits_from` are included as well.
+Furthermore, the level can contain a key called `inherits_from` which contains a list of level IDs.
+If a level is selected, all controls belonging to levels within `inherits_from` are included as well.

 Then add `levels` key to every control ID to specify a list of levels the